brandid/social-proof-slider/README.md

 * Update: Compatible with WordPress 5.2

 ### 2.1.0 - (Feb 21, 2019)
-* Added: Manual Slider Shortcodes: Create a new slider inline, by using shortcodes.
+* Added: Manual Slider shortcodes: Create a new slider inline, by using shortcodes.
 A great way to show different testimonials per page.
-Uses your Shortcode Slider settings.
+Uses your shortcode Slider settings.
 * Fix: Compatible with WordPress 5.1

 ### 2.0.13 - (Jan 21, 2019)